 I started working in retailing, wholesaling, journalism and radio when I was 18-24.
 I co-founded an advertising agency when I was 25-34.
 Among other things there, I studied Nielsen and Arbitron ratings for radio and TV.
 The radio station I did most of that work for was an album rock station, one of the first, target demographic 18-34.
 It’s a country station now, target demographic, 25-54.
 Other “desirable” demographics for commercial media are 18-49 and 25-49.
 The demographic I entered between the last sentence and this one, 65+, is the last in the series and the last least desirable to marketers, regardless of the size of the population in it, or the disposable wealth it is ready to spend.

-Thus I have now fallen over the edge of a demographic cliff, at the bottom of which is little of major interest to marketers, unless they’re hawking the cushy human equivalent of parking lots (cruises, golf. “lifestyle” communities), “erectile dsyfunction,” adult diapers or dementia onset warnings.
+Thus I have now fallen over the edge of a demographic cliff, at the bottom of which is little of major interest to marketers, unless they’re hawking the cushy human equivalent of parking lots.
+You know: cruises, golf “lifestyle” communities, “erectile dsyfunction,” adult diapers, sensible cars, dementia onset warnings…

 For individuals, demographics are absurd.
 None of us are an age, much less a range of them.
 We’re animals who live and work and have fun and do stuff.
 Eventually we croak, but if we stay healthy we acquire wisdom and experience, and find ourselves more valuable over time.
 Though we’re less employable as we climb the high end of the demographic ladder, it’s not because we can’t do the work.
 It’s mostly because we look old and our tolerance for bullshit is low.
 Even our own, sometimes.